kmcallister/skywave/_posts/2019-10-05-bands-and-modes.markdown

 [40](https://en.wikipedia.org/wiki/40-meter_band) and [20
-meters](https://en.wikipedia.org/wiki/20-meter_band) are open on a daily basis, while the higher frequencies like [10 meters](https://en.wikipedia.org/wiki/10-meter_band) are only open for long-distance communication sporadically.
+meters](https://en.wikipedia.org/wiki/20-meter_band) are open on a daily basis, while the higher frequencies like [10 meters](https://en.wikipedia.org/wiki/10-meter_band) are only sporadically open for long-distance communication.

 # Voice modes